 Nakamura’s e-bikes are one of the most budget-friendly models available at present.
 That’s apparently where most of the brand’s appeal to consumers lies.
 However, you can’t overlook the fact that you get plenty of value from them, too.

 Read also: Is Nakamura a good e-bike brand to buy?
-Brand and models review – in this article.
+Brand and models review.

 The selections are just a few, but they fall under multiple e-bike categories to suit the riding public’s varying tastes.
 Currently, you can buy 5 models from Intersport’s main online store.
 These models are either eMTBs, road, commuter, or city e-bikes.

 Nakamura (Intersport) quality and features

 Don’t be fooled by the low price tags of certain Nakamura models.
 The E-Fit is actually one of the best-designed eMTBs you can buy for less than 1,500 Euro.
 You can definitely bank on the “Made in France” label attached to Nakamura models; they do not sacrifice quality for the sake of getting as many sales as possible.
 Rather, they’re getting plenty of sales simply because they deliver good value for money.